 Theft and vandalism

-Although typically a less likely cause of damage, if your AC unit is damaged as a result of vandalism or theft, the damage or loss may be covered.
-Theft and vandalism typically requires filing a police report before you can file a claim.
+Although a less likely cause of damage, if your AC unit is damaged as a result of vandalism or theft, the damage or loss may be covered.
+Theft or vandalism typically requires filing a police report before you can submit an insurance claim.

 When does homeowners insurance not cover AC?

-Most modern air conditioners are built to last upwards of 15-20 years, but as with all regularly-used home items, they will eventually break down due to age.
+Most modern air conditioners are built to last upwards of 15 to 20 years, but as with all regularly used home items, they will eventually break down.
 Since homeowners insurance is designed to cover unexpected perils, it is not intended to help if your window unit or AC system needs to be repaired due to general wear and tear.
 A home warranty, however, may serve this purpose.

-Neither your home warranty nor your homeowners insurance policy will typically cover you if you damage your AC unit or if you fail to properly maintain the system.
-For example, if it is determined that you never changed your air filter, even your home warranty will likely not cover the breakdown of your AC.
-Some home warranties won’t cover standalone units unless you opt to purchase appliance coverage separately.
+Note that a home warranty is not likely to cover accidental or intentional damage to your AC unit or damage from improperly maintaining the system.
+For example, if it is determined that you never changed your air filter, a home warranty is not likely to cover the breakdown of your AC.
+Further, some home warranties won’t cover standalone units unless you opt to purchase appliance coverage separately.

 With home insurance, coverage exclusions typically apply in the opposite sense.
 Repairs resulting from circumstances other than routine use are commonly excluded from warranties but may be covered by homeowners policies.
-And repairs from wear and tear are generally excluded from homeowners policies but are specifically covered by home warranties in most cases.
+And repairs from wear and tear are generally excluded from homeowners policies but are specifically covered by home warranties (in many cases).

 Source of damage Covered by homeowners insurance?
 Covered by home warranty?